High Streets, Tower Hamlets

 To create a high street editorial title that will make local life look irresistible

-- - Produce end of month reports using Google Analytics
+- Produce end of month reports showing audience growth

 You will need to be able to write well at speed.